Korean cuisine has evolved far beyond kimchi, and that is one reason why it has created so much buzz around the world.

 A restaurant is not judged on just one dish; if they do not have good banchan (small dishes of food like kimchi) they will quickly go out of business.

 The banchan are just as important as the meats, fish or other dishes.
 A good Korean restaurant is also judged on its quality of rice.
 If they use mushy, old rice – which is considered the most important part of the meal – many feel they must not care about their food.

 Koreans would consider a good meal to be one with so many side dishes that it looks like the table leg will break under the weight of all those dishes.

 You should have fermented kimchi, cured seafood, quick-blanched veggies mixed with sesame oil, bubbling soybean and tofu soup, savory onion or veggie pancakes, seasoned and grilled meats, sauces, fresh leaves, cured seafood, grilled fish and much more.

 Samgyetang: chicken and ginseng soup

 Samgyetang or Korean chicken and ginseng soup will rev up your soul and appetite for its familiar yet unique taste.
-It’s like if a French Poule au Pot traveled to Asia (possibly on an Intrepid Tour) and learned a new philosophy and approach to food.
+It’s like if a French Poule au Pot traveled to Asia and learned a new philosophy and approach to food.

 It is a young chicken stuffed with glutinous sweet rice, ginseng, chestnuts, garlic, jujube, and herbs and then boiled in broth until tender.
 In olden times, Koreans would eat this dish on the three hottest days of summer for it would revitalize the body so they could work in the fields.